Bogs Adornado: PBA career

-The U/Tex Wranglers disbanded as a team at the end of the 1982 PBA season, the players were spread out to different teams with Adornado going to Great Taste Coffee Makers.
-Teaming-up with prized Filipino-American (Fil-Am) rookie cager in Ricardo Brown instantly transformed Great Taste as a team to contend with.
+The U/Tex Wranglers disbanded as a team at the end of the 1982 PBA season.
+The players were spread out into different teams with Adornado going to Great Taste Coffee Makers.
+Teaming up with prized Filipino-American (Fil-Am) rookie cager in Ricardo Brown instantly transformed Great Taste as a team to contend with.
 In their first year playing together, the dynamic duo would power the Coffee Makers to two runner-up finishes against eventual grand slam winner Crispa while also being awarded spots on the Mythical 5.
 In 1984, having reunited with ex-Crispa coach Virgilio Dalupan, Adornado was in the forefront of a Great Taste's breakthrough, winning the PBA 2nd Conference (2nd of two All-Filipino conferences that year) against the Ramon Fernandez-led Beer Hausen team and also the 3rd Conference (Reinforced) against the mighty Crispa Redmanizers while being reinforced by eventual best import awardee Jeff Collins.
 The loss of Crispa to Great Taste in the championship series also marked the end of Crispa's existence in the PBA as the team would disband after the season.

 In 1985, Adornado played for rookie team Shell Azodrin Bugbusters along with former Crispa teammates Philip Cezar and Bernie Fabiosa.
 In a game against Beer Hausen, he became the 3rd player to reach the 10,000 point mark behind ex-Crispa teammate Atoy Co and Mon Fernandez.
 With Adornado as the team's catalyst and primary offensive weapon, Shell made its first Finals appearance in its first PBA season against powerhouse Great Taste Coffee in the All-Filipino Conference.
-Shell fought valiantly against Adornado's former team losing in four games with Adornado leading all scorers in the series with a 34.5 ppg average.
+Shell fought valiantly against Adornado's former team, losing in four games, with Adornado leading all scorers in the series with a 34.5 ppg average.
 That same season, Adornado would claim his 7th Mythical 5 award, the last of his career.

 In 1987, Adornado joined the Hills Bros Coffee Kings for his final season in the league.
-Teaming-up with the famed Bruise Brothers tandem of Elpidio Villamin and Ricardo Relosa, Adornado helped the Coffee Kings to two runner-up finishes even as he was already showing signs of slowing down.
-Adornado's number 33 was retired by the Alaska franchise and was honored in the opening of the 1988 PBA season.
+Teaming up with the famed Bruise Brothers tandem of Elpidio Villamin and Ricardo Relosa, Adornado helped the Coffee Kings to two runner-up finishes even as he was already showing signs of slowing down.
+Adornado's number 33 was retired by the Alaska franchise and was honored at the opening of the 1988 PBA season.

 Adornado converted 69 consecutive free throws from October 14, 1986, until August 7, 1987, a record that stood for six years until a new sweet-shooting forward in the mold of Adornado by the name of Allan Caidic broke it with 76 consecutive free shots made.

 Adornado played a total of 12 seasons with an impressive career average of 20.4 ppg (currently 2nd all-time best among locals).
 Aside from winning the MVP award 3 times, he was a member of 8 Mythical Team Selections.
 He was a prolific scorer armed with a deadly outside shot, leading the league in scoring in 5 different seasons.